 Balancing the Architecture is centred around how often the servers need to be running.
 If the majority of the work in the cloud takes place for example between 9:00-18:00 their capacity can be scaled back overnight, or on weekends.
 This ensures the server doesn’t become redundant when it’s not being used and avoids businesses racking up big bills during idle time.
 In the same way as in a house, turning off the lights when you’re not in the room saves energy and money and applies to cloud resources too.

 Reviewing the Business requirements is also essential to determine the optimal cloud function.
-This is because rightsizing is the main cost waste in the public cloud today.
+This is because rightsizing is the main cost waste in the public cloud management today.
 In general, businesses have a tendency to oversize their network interface to make sure they are prepared to accommodate peak traffic.

 However, if we assume for a moment that the cloud is sized for a big event like Black Friday, it is essential that after the event is over the business scales back their use of the server to save costs.
 While business may be hesitant to reduce their cloud size in case of performance issues, without scaling the performance required and tailoring this around business requirements, power is wasted.